Skam France: Episodes

+Series overview

-Season 1
+Season 1 (2018)

 Season 1 aired from 9 February to 6 April 2018 and comprised 9 episodes.
-Emma Borgès is the central character and the season focuses on her relationship with her boyfriend Yann as well as themes of cyberbullying and friendship.
+Emma Borgès is the central character and the season focuses on her relationship with her boyfriend Yann, as well as themes of cyberbullying and friendship.

-Season 2
+Season 2 (2018)

 Season 2 aired from 13 April to 22 June 2018 and comprised 13 episodes.
 Manon Demissy is the central character and the season focuses on her relationship with Charles, a popular boy at school, and themes of sexual abuse.

-Season 3
+Season 3 (2019)

 Season 3 aired from 25 January to 29 March 2019 and comprised 10 episodes.
 Lucas Lallemant is the central character, and the season deals with his homosexuality, coming out, and his relationship with Eliott, who is later revealed to be suffering from bipolar disorder, another major theme of the season.

-Season 4
+Season 4 (2019)

 Season 4 aired from 5 April to 4 June 2019 and comprised 10 episodes.
 It centers around Imane Bakhellal and themes of faith and racism.
 It was reported that Assa Sylla, who played Imane, was the first black Muslim woman to lead a French television series.

-Season 5
+Season 5 (2020)

 Season 5 aired from 10 January to 6 March 2020 and comprised 10 episodes.
 Arthur Broussard is the main character and the series deals with themes of deafness, invisible disability and ableism.